defanator/mod_aclr2/README.md

-# Module for easy deploying NGINX as a frontend to Apache
+# Module for Apache 2.x which automates serving static content with an NGINX local proxy

 ## License and copyrights

-`mod_aclr2` is the port of original Apache 1.3 module `mod_aclr` written by [Dmitry MikSir](http://miksir.maker.ru).
+`mod_aclr2` is the port of the original `mod_aclr` module for Apache 1.3 written by [Dmitry MikSir](http://miksir.maker.ru).
-Original code and documentation still available [here](http://miksir.maker.ru/?r=72).
+Original code and documentation are still available [here](http://miksir.maker.ru/?r=72).

-This module, in contrast from `mod_aclr`, works only under Apache 2.x.
+This module, in contrast to `mod_aclr`, works only under Apache 2.x.

 Original `mod_aclr` was initially released under GNU GPL license, but its author granted the permission to release new `mod_aclr2`